SekenderNaveed1/TOSCheck/README.md

 **How accurate is it?**
 Pretty solid.
 It’s not perfect, but it catches the big-ticket stuff — arbitration, vague language, “we may change these terms,” and data sharing.
-I didn’t test it with F1 scores or benchmarks or any of that academic stuff — this isn’t a paper.
+I didn’t test it with F1 scores or benchmarks or any of that academic stuff, this isn’t a paper.
 But on real-world docs?
 It did surprisingly well.
 Like “wait, that actually worked” levels of good.

 **Why make this at all?**